Sapphirine/Yelp_Recommendation/README.md

 ## Recommend Algorithm
 - Yelp_recommender.py contains the class of recommendation with methods of main mix collaborative filtering algorithm
 - Yelp_main.py is the main code for building recommendation system
-- Yelp_review.py contains the review analysis for Yelp data and get user scores from past reviews
+- Review_functions.py, Review_main, and tfidf contain the review analysis for Yelp data and get user scores from past reviews

 _____________________
 ## Specific City Recommendation